Ottawa BlackJacks

 The Ottawa BlackJacks (BlackJacks d'Ottawa) are a Canadian professional basketball team based in Ottawa, Ontario.
 The BlackJacks compete in the Canadian Elite Basketball League (CEBL).
 They play their home games at TD Place Arena, an arena shared with the Ottawa 67's of the Ontario Hockey League.
+Ottawa is led by head coach Justin Mazzulla.

 Background

 The BlackJacks are the second professional basketball team in Ottawa; the Ottawa Skyhawks played at Canadian Tire Centre in 2012 to 2014.